This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Act As If It Is Impossible to Fail

 “Now transfer in imagination that success-sequence to the work in hand.
-If you were absolutely certain that everything about the present work would go as smoothly as everything went when you succeeded in the past, if you knew that what you are beginning would certainly go well, from the moment you began till the moment of the work’s ultimate reception, how would you feel?
+If you were absolutely certain that everything about the present work would go as smoothly as everything went when you succeeded in the past, if you knew that what you are beginning would certainly go well, from the moment you began (until) the moment of the work’s ultimate reception, how would you feel?
 How would you act?
 What is the state of mind you would be in as you launch out into it?” – Dorothea Brande

 This is a beautiful method that Brande writes about.
 You can pick a memory of success from anywhere in your life.
 It can be from your childhood, your adolescence, or your adulthood.
 It doesn’t matter if it was a minor or a major success in your life.
 As long as the memory helps you be confident in yourself, that’s what matters.
-That’s what you’re after.
-Focus on your confident state of mind.

 Then you get to work until you are truly tired and need to rest.
-You get to act as if it is impossible to fail.
+You act as if it is impossible to fail.
 And oh, what an excellent life you’re creating for yourself.

 Lifting Your Life Out of Slavery

-“At first, say as little as possible to others of what you intend to do. … Those who are still slaves to … the Will to Fail are made uncomfortable by the sight of anyone who is breaking free. … Don’t put yourself into a position to be discouraged at the start, or bullied out of, or teased about, your new program.
+“At first, say as little as possible to others of what you intend to do. … Those who are still slaves to … the Will to Fail are made uncomfortable by the sight of anyone who is breaking free. … Don’t put yourself into a position to be discouraged at the start, or bullied out of, or teased about your new program.
 Within a short time, the results of your action will speak for themselves, providing you with all the justification you need.” – Dorothea Brande

 Brande also writes about going over the day in your imagination before you begin it so you can prepare yourself to have the best results possible.
 You’re acting as if it’s impossible to fail.

 “Confident, steady, freely flowing action is what we need.
 Then safe delight begins.
 The mind, cleared of its doubts, begins to expand and enjoy its own activity.
-The rewards of satsifactory action begin to show themselves.” – Dorothea Brande
+The rewards of satisfactory action begin to show themselves.” – Dorothea Brande

 12 Disciplines to Apply for a Richer Life